 Amy grew up in Maine and graduated with honors from The John Hopkins University in 1999.
 Between college and law school, Amy was a Foreign Service Officer at the U.S. Department of State.
 Amy graduated summa cum laude from Duke University School of Law in 2005, where she was executive editor of the Duke Law Journal.
 Before joining Williams & Connolly in 2007, Amy clerked for Judge Jon O. Newman on the U.S. Court of Appeals for the Second Circuit and Judge Robert N. Chatigny on the U.S. District Court for the District of Connecticut.
 Amy rejoined Williams & Connolly in 2012 following her clerkship on the U.S. Supreme Court.

 Amy is a member of the Edward Coke Appellate Inn of Court.
-She is a member of the firm’s Diversity and Inclusion Committee.
+She is Co-Chair of the firm’s Diversity and Inclusion Committee.

 Though all cases vary and none is predictive, Amy’s experience includes: